kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

   name: python3
 ---

-# 📖 Arguments and default values
+# 📖 Keyword arguments and default values

 :::{card} Summary
 This section presents how to pass arguments to functions using keyword arguments, and how to set default values for arguments.